ibm-cloud-docs/EventStreams/managing_encryption.md

 Deletion of the customer-managed key is unrecoverable and results in the loss of any data that is stored in your {{site.data.keyword.messagehub}} instance.
 {: important}

+## Message-level encryption for compliance
+{: #message_level_encryption_}

+Some regulatory standards, such as [PCI DSS](/docs/EventStreams?topic=EventStreams-compliance), require that sensitive messsage data (such as cardholder information) is encrypted throughout its lifecycle - at rest, in motion, and in use.

+The file systems used by {{site.data.keyword.messagehub}} to store message data are encrypted, protecting against unauthorized access.
+However, as messages pass through the transport layer, {{site.data.keyword.messagehub}} must decrypt these file systems to process the messages.
+This meanss the message payload data itself is not encrypted end-to-end.

+To ensure that sensitive data remains unreadable to anyone other than the intended recipients, clients must encrypt the message itself at the application level before sending it to {{site.data.keyword.messagehub}} - a practice known as message-level encryption.

 ## What is not covered by customer-managed encryption
 {: #encryption_what}